Yu-an/annotation_tool/log.md

 YY Feb 17
 1. the progress bar is wrong (fixed)
-2. the layout is still awful, buttons are too big! same category maybe have the same bg color??
+2. the layout is still awful, buttons are too big! same category maybe have the same bg color?? (partially fixed, layout still not great)
 3. the output format (fixed)
-4. the go-to function is gone now...
+4. the go-to function is gone now
-5. "previous" is gone
+5. "previous" is gone (no need)
+6. if coded, then shown as button_click
 6. see if there is a way to read from the annotated file
 7. make the "next" bigger, and away from the coding
-8. make sure the coding text is the same as JA's coding
+8. make sure the coding text is the same as JA's coding (fixed)